contactahmedwael-hub/Test3-FLYRANK-AI-INTERN/PROMPTS.md

 # Prompts Brief During Development

-Chronological log of the work done with the AI assistant (Claude) while building this app.
+ Brief Log of the work done with the AI assistant (Claude) while building this app.

 ## 1. Project setup